 As a former Magdalene Laundry, it is a site of great historic importance.
 Its regeneration and refurbishment should marry the conservation and cultural heritage qualities of the lands with the opportunity to provide activation and renewal of the Railway Street interface, thereby, enhancing public realm.
+The area will be the location for a National Centre for Research and Remembrance.
 As an integral part of this work, the provision of an appropriate memorial will be investigated with key agencies and stakeholders.
 An internal garden/courtyard befitting a site of its cultural significance should be designed to be accessible and inviting to the public.
 Also, two north-south connections through the site should be provided at the locations indicated on the Guiding Principles Map, to tie into the more strategic connections through the area.
 These should provide throughways that are visible and legible on approach, the routes designed with sufficient width to avoid creation of narrow alleyways.
-See also CUO9, Chapter 12.
+See also CUO10, Chapter 12.